CalvinTheRed/RPGL/README.md

 `description` is the description of the Effect, as it would be displayed to a user.

 `subevent_filters` is an array of filters defining which subevents this Effect will apply itself to, under what conditions the Effect will be applied, and what the Effect's effect is when applied.

-Note that an Effect may have multiple behaviors for a single Subevent if multiple JSON objects are provided for it.
+`subevent_filters.<subevent id>` is a set of behaviors which apply to particular types of subevents being invoked within RPGL.

+`subevent_filters.<subevent id>[#].conditions` is an array of condition instructions which must be satisfied in order for the Effect to run its Functions.

+`subevent_filters.<subevent id>[#].functions` is an array of function instructions which constitute the effect this Effect has on qualifying Subevents.

 _As a rule of thumb, every Effect should have an `"objects_match"` Condition for each behavior to ensure that the Effect is restricted to only affect Subevents originating from or directed to the intended subject._